galviy/save-dat-stealer/README.md

 reminder
 ===============

-I am not responsible for what you do, the purpose of this creation is for knowledge
+I am not responsible for what your action, the purpose of this creation is for knowledge